Knowledge and Skills Framework

 Please note that each video presents the story of a character – played by an actor – created for educational purposes.

-Start with accessing this video which provides an introduction:
+Start with this video which provides an introduction:

-Below are six further videos – one for each domain.
-Whilst each video focusses on one domain you’ll notice other domains are referenced as this is what commonly happens in different people’s roles and practice.
-As you access them, think about the contributions you make and how you might want to develop your knowledge and skills further.
+Here are six further videos – one for each domain.
+Each video focuses on a specific domain, but you’ll notice that other domains are mentioned too.
+This reflects how different areas of practice often overlap in real-life roles.
+As you access them, think about the contributions you make in your own work or role, and consider how you might want to grow your knowledge and skills further.

 KSF - Khalid